Azornes/ocrTranslator/README.md

 1. [Python 3.9](https://www.python.org/downloads/release/python-390/).
 2. [Capture2Text](https://sourceforge.net/projects/capture2text/).

-to working you need create config.ini and generate [service_account_creds.json](https://developers.google.com/workspace/guides/create-credentials?hl=pl).
+To get it working, you need to create a config.ini file and generate a [service_account_creds.json](https://developers.google.com/workspace/guides/create-credentials?hl=pl).
-And put this files to "ocrTranslate/configs"
+Then, put both of these files into the 'ocrTranslate/configs' directory.
 ### What does an example config.ini look like
 ```
 [ChatGPT]